maxvisser/rocketchat.github.io/_posts/2018/01/2018-01-05-hyperledger-chooses-rocket-chat.md

 date: 2018-01-05 11:26:00
 author: Louise Message
 ---
-[Hyperledger](https://www.hyperledger.org) is a suite of open source blockchain (decentralized public ledger of securely linked records) tools run by the Linux Foundation.
-Hyperledger is the fastest growing project ever hosted by the foundation and comprises over one-hundred industry leaders including J.P.
+[Hyperledger](https://www.hyperledger.org), a Linux Foundation Project, is a suite of open source blockchain (decentralized public ledger of securely linked records) tools.
+It is the fastest growing project ever hosted by the foundation and comprises over one-hundred industry leaders including J.P.
 Morgan, Accenture, Intel, Samsung and Airbus.

 Hyperledger is led by a [community of technical open source contributors](https://www.hyperledger.org/community) who develop blockchain and shared ledger POCs, use cases, field trials and deployments.
 Contributors can participate in the project through mailing lists, remote meetings and discussions hosted on [Hyperledger's Rocket.Chat](https://chat.hyperledger.org).